IPMonitor Class

 This method behaves differently depending on the value of the operation_mode property.

-When operation_mode is set to PCAP_MODE_CAPT, calling this method while monitoring is active will prompt the class to process any packets captured since the last call and fire the on_packet event for each one.
-If there are no new packets to report, the method will wait for a duration specified by the PacketTimeout configuration setting before returning.
+When operation_mode is set to omCapture (0), calling this method while monitoring is active will prompt the class to process any packets captured since the last call and fire the on_packet event for each one.
+If there are no new packets to report, the method will wait for a duration specified by the field of the Adapter that is being monitored before returning.

-If operation_mode is set to PCAP_MODE_STAT, calling this method will instead tell the class to collect packet statistics since the last call and fire the on_statistics event with the aggregated data.
+If operation_mode is set to omStat (1), calling this method will instead tell the class to collect packet statistics since the last call and fire the on_statistics event with the aggregated data.

 get_statistics method